Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. Open Microsoft Edge and go to  Microsoft Purview Extension(https://chromewebstore.google.com/detail/microsoft-purview-extensi/echcggldkblhodogklpincgchnpgcdco)

 1. On **Switch to Chrome?** click on **Yes**, then download and install.

 1. Under **The browser built to be yours** click on **Download Chrome**.

+1. Open downloded Chrome.setup.exe file and Install it.

 ### Task 2 : Create a policy

 1. Open Microsoft Edge and go to  **https://compliance.microsoft.com**